 Finding your dream dress is no easy task.
 After all, it must be the right shape, style and color — and it has to match that [probably unrealistic] dream dress criteria in your head.
 We’ve all been there: On that shopping trip to find the perfect dress for that very important event.
 All of a sudden, you spot a dress in your dream fabric on the other side of the shop: The color is perfect, it’s covered in a wonderful print and you’re already imagining yourself swishing across the dance floor in it.
 Eyeing the other shoppers suspiciously to make sure no one swipes it from under your nose, you rush over there and gather it lovingly in your arms, only to realize that it’s a weird shape, has a strange cutout, is too short, too small, too much cleavage or is some disaster silhouette that renders it unwearable.
 Heartbroken, you go home with a dress that is the “perfect shape,” but in a fabric that is just not as pretty as the one in your imagination.
-I blame Pinterest for making me fall in love with dresses I will never wear!
+I blame Pinterest for making me fall in love with dresses I will never wear, I mostly love to buy unique homecoming dresses for 2019, those are my favorite ones for special occacions.

 But what if I told you that you can have your cake and eat it too?
 That you can choose your dream dress style, and then decide which fabric you would like it in?
 Sounds fantastic, right?!
 It gets better: The dresses I speak of are made in high-quality cotton and feel like a fantasy to wear.
 I should know, considering I have two of them and am saving up for 10 more!
 This dream come true is facilitated by UK-based retailer Victory Parade.
 So without further ado, I have selected my favorite dress and fabric combinations to inspire you.
 Because it’s never too late to start building the perfect vintage-inspired wardrobe.
 Or, you know, to own the dress you’ve been waiting for your whole life: